XenosWarlocks/chat_extractor/README.md

 If you encounter issues:
 1. Check the troubleshooting section above
-2. Verify all requirements are installed
+2. Verify your API key is correctly entered
-3. Ensure your Gemini API key is valid
+3. Ensure all requirements are installed
 4. Check the Streamlit logs for detailed error messages

 ## 📄 License